 When set to true, it will send enable DLQ behavior for the consumer.
-By default, messages that result in errors will be forwarded to a topic named error.equation.<a hr configuration dlqName
+By default, messages that result in errors will be forwarded to a topic named error.extraction.

+configuration

 Map with a key/value pair containing generic Kafka consumer properties.